agritag/infeR/README.md

-# infer
+# infeR
-R package of boilerplate functions for (big) data analysis
+Inferring information from data.
+R package of boilerplate functions for (big) data analysis.